-Pursuant Executive Order 13166 and FTA Circular 4703.1, AMBAG and RTPAs must strive to make more of a conscious effort to incorporate LEP populations within the Monterey Bay region in all regional and local planning projects and programs.
+Pursuant to Executive Order 13166 and FTA Circular 4703.1, AMBAG and RTPAs must strive to make more of a conscious effort to incorporate LEP populations within the Monterey Bay region in all regional and local planning projects and programs.
 This can be done by:

-- Increasing publication of information in Spanish and other languages as necessary - Establishing special bilingual committees - Increasing outreach to Spanish-language media - Assessing what is needed to expand cultural diversity at meetings
+- Increasing publication of information in Spanish and other languages as necessary - Establishing special bilingual committees - Increasing outreach to Spanish-language media - Establishing outreach methods to indigenous language communities - Assessing what is needed to expand cultural diversity at meetings

-More information as to how AMBAG will conduct outreach to the LEP populations in our region can be found in the LEP Plan within the AMBAG 2018 Title VI Plan.
+More information as to how AMBAG conducts outreach to the LEP populations in our region can be found in the LEP Plan within the AMBAG 2021 Title VI Plan.